 (iii) The rent requested by the owner.

-(c) The “tax credit rent” is the rent charged for comparable units of the same bedroom size in the that also receive the low-income housing tax credit but do not have any additional rental assistance (e.g., additional assistance such as tenant-based voucher assistance).
+(c) The “tax credit rent” is the rent charged for comparable units of the same bedroom size in the project that also receive the low-income housing tax credit but do not have any additional rental assistance (e.g., additional assistance such as tenant-based voucher assistance).

 4. Rent to Owner for Other Tax Credit Units